-The Negotiation Strategies for Executives program delivers immediate benefits.
+The Negotiation Strategies course delivers immediate benefits.
 It will provide you with knowledge of a wide variety of powerful and practical negotiation skills, and an opportunity to practice these skills in several experiential exercises.
 Participants leave the program with a firm understanding of the theory behind negotiations and the confidence to use different negotiation strategies and tactics.

 - Cultivate sustainable relationships through the negotiation process